Biography of the Carp

 The carp [Cyprinus carpio] is the quintessential American fish.
 Like the American, the carp is an immigrant.
-(The name "carp" is found in Romantic, Slavonic, Celtic and Teutonic texts.
-If is occasionally spelled "karp," which hints at a German origin, but the actual origin of the word is unknown.)
-He comes in many colors.
-He first landed on this country's East Coast, then spread westward until he occupied every corner of the continent, displacing native species as he went.
-He is adaptable, hardy, more strong than subtle, and often guilty of spoiling his environment to the detriment of other creatures whose misfortune it is to share space with him.
+(The name "carp" is found in Romantic, Slavonic, Celtic, and Teutonic texts.
+It is occasionally spelled "karp," which hints at a German origin, but the actual origin of the word is unknown.)
+It comes in many colors.
+It first landed on this country's East Coast, then spread westward until it occupied every corner of the continent, displacing native species as it went.
+It is adaptable, hardy, more strong than subtle, and often guilty of spoiling its environment to the detriment of other creatures whose misfortune it is to share space with it.

 Along with politicians, the carp is one of central Illinois' most common—and least appreciated—creatures.
-Even to his fans, the carp is not one of nature's noblest creations.
+Even to its fans, the carp is not one of nature's noblest creations.
 The average carp—and there's nothing quite so average as an average carp—measures some fourteen inches from snout to tail, and is covered with large, rough scales.
-Most carp weigh from two to five pounds, though some have been known to get as large as fifty, sixty, even seventy pounds (the biggest one ever caught on a hook and line in Illinois was hauled out of the Kankakee River in 1928 by Clarence "Dick" Heinze).
-His back is usually the color of bronze, lighter underneath, but the color can range from a pale yellow to almost black.
-He has a small, poutish, downward-turning mouth that has earned him the nickname "bugle mouth."
-That mouth, together with the barbels (actually fleshy sensory organs) that protrude moustache-like from his upper jaws, give the carp a nervous, furtive look, like a small-time gambler who just made a bad bet he knows he can't cover.
+Most carp weigh from two to five pounds, though some have been known to get as large as fifty, sixty, even seventy pounds (that was the biggest one ever caught on a hook and line in Illinois, hauled out of the Kankakee River in 1928 by Clarence "Dick" Heinze).
+Its back is usually the color of bronze, lighter underneath, but the color can range from a pale yellow to almost black.
+It has a small, poutish, downward-turning mouth that has earned it the nickname "bugle mouth."
+That mouth, together with the barbels (actually fleshy sensory organs) that protrude moustache-like from its upper jaws, give the carp a nervous, furtive look, like a small-time gambler who just made a bad bet he knows he can't cover.

 But species don't survive on look alone.
 The carp is a hardy animal, admirably equipped for the business of survival.
-He is able to live, indeed to thrive, in waters that would gag more delicate piscines.
-He is omnivorous, able to live on diets of algae, insects, worms, minute crustaceans and plants.
-He can tolerate high concentrations of silt in the water, and he can survive in oxygen-poor, stagnated summer waters because his blood hemoglobin is nearly three times as efficient at absorbing oxygen from the water than that of more fastidious cousins like trout.
+It is able to live, indeed to thrive, in waters that would gag more delicate piscines.
+It is omnivorous, able to live on diets of algae, insects, worms, minute crustaceans and plants.
+It can tolerate high concentrations of silt in the water, and It can survive in oxygen-poor, stagnated summer waters because its blood hemoglobin is nearly three times as efficient at absorbing oxygen from the water than that of more fastidious cousins like trout.
 Carp can survive—barely—in water in which oxygen is scarcer than 4 parts per million; the brook trout suffers when levels fall below 7 ppm.

 In Europe the carp found a new home.
 The fish was considered a delicacy, and the Europeans, like the Chinese, began raising them in ponds for food.
-European anglers took to the carp too, finding him a worthy adversary, especially on light tackle.
-The carp is a bullish fighter, making up in brute strength what he lacks in acrobatic skills.
+European anglers took to the carp too, finding it a worthy adversary, especially on light tackle.
+The carp is a bullish fighter, making up in brute strength what it lacks in acrobatic skills.
 My fishing partner once tied into a carp when we were in an unanchored boat—a 14-foot kayak—and that carp pulled us all over the water on a sort of a Sangamon sleigh ride.
-We thought we had a lunker, until we wore him out and brought him in; he was ten inches long.
+We thought we had a lunker, until we wore it out and brought him in; it was ten inches long.

-But it was as meat that the carp made his name in Europe.
-It was not so much for taste that he became so popular; American fishing writer Arthur Cone once said, "Dry and bony, they taste like sawdust unless you know some culinary trade secrets."
+But it was as meat that the carp made its name in Europe.
+It was not so much for taste that it became so popular; American fishing writer Arthur Cone once said, "Dry and bony, they taste like sawdust unless you know some culinary trade secrets."
 (Cone recommended a good European cookbook.)
-No, the carp was raised because of the efficiency with which he converted meal and worms into carp meat.
+No, the carp was raised because of the efficiency with which it converted meal and worms into carp meat.
 Biologist Robert Coker explains that, "If one were interested only in pounds of fish meat, the carp has, long since, been found to be an ideal fish farm animal."